Can a Trust Take Out a Construction Loan?

 Continuity of Management: If the original trustee becomes incapacitated, successor trustees can continue overseeing construction without court intervention.

-Types of Trusts That Can Obtain Construction Loans
+What Are the Types of Trusts That Can Obtain Construction Loans?

 The type of trust significantly impacts your construction financing options.